Supermassive Games: History

-Supermassive then returned to the horror genre when it partnered with publisher Bandai Namco Entertainment to create an anthology series called The Dark Pictures Anthology; the first game in the series is called The Dark Pictures: Man of Medan, which was released in August 2019.
-Unlike Supermassive's previous titles, which all but two were available exclusively on Sony platforms, all games in the Dark Pictures series will also be available on Microsoft platforms including Windows and Xbox One.
+Supermassive returned to the horror genre when it partnered with publisher Bandai Namco Entertainment to create an anthology series called The Dark Pictures Anthology.
+The first game in the series, The Dark Pictures: Man of Medan, was released in August 2019.
+Unlike Supermassive's previous titles, all but two of which were available exclusively on Sony platforms, all games in the Dark Pictures series will also be available on Microsoft platforms including Windows and Xbox One.
 Supermassive plans on releasing a new entry in The Dark Pictures Anthology every 6 months, with a total of 8 games in the series, though more could be added if the series succeeds in sales.
-Man of Medan was followed by Little Hope (2020), House of Ashes (2021) and The Devil in Me (2022) which concluded the first season.
+Man of Medan was followed by Little Hope (2020), House of Ashes (2021) and The Devil in Me (2022), which concluded the first season.
 Supermassive also released The Quarry in 2022, a standalone game envisioned as a spiritual successor to Until Dawn inspired by teen slasher and monster films.

 In March 2021, Nordisk Film, under their Nordisk Games division, purchased a 30.7% stake in the studio.
 In July 2022, Nordisk Games fully acquired Supermassive Games, making Supermassive a subsidiary of the Denmark-based company.

 In January 2024, it was reported that the company co-founders left the company.
 In February 2024, Jason Schreier of Bloomberg News reported that Supermassive Games had informed 150 employees that they were at risk of layoffs, ultimately cutting 90 personnel.

 Video games

-Supermassive Games is known for interactive horror dramas including Until Dawn, The Dark Pictures Anthology, and The Quarry.
+Supermassive Games has produced interactive horror dramas including Until Dawn, The Dark Pictures Anthology, and The Quarry.